 Reverse Sear Steak With A Grill

 If you have a grill, this is the perfect way to perform a reverse sear.
-Preheat your grill to medium heat and cook over indirect heat, then move to the grill's hot side and then sear the steak for a few minutes on each side.
+Preheat your grill to medium heat and cook over indirect heat, then move to the grill's hot side and sear the steak for a few minutes on each side.

 Once removed from the grill, allow to rest for a few minutes before serving.